ibm-cloud-docs/watsonxdata/qhmm_heap_thread.md

 ## Extracting heap and thread memory dump data
 {: #extrct}

-Retrieve heap and thread memory dump data from the MinIO storage using teh following procedure.
+Retrieve heap and thread memory dump data from the MinIO storage using the following procedure.

 1. Log in to **MinIO** user interface.